-I Name and address of of the circulator
+I Name and address of the circulator

+name and address of the circulator

 am the circulator of the foregoing petition.
-Each person in my presence and is known to me or has person whose name appears on this petition page signed the same in s been satisfactorily identified to me.
-None of the signatures on this page e date the page is filed.
-I HEARBY STATE UNDER THE PENALTIES
+Each person whose name appears on this petition page signed the same in person in my presence and is known to me or has been satisfactorily identified to me.
+None of the signatures on this page were obtained earlier than six months prior to the date the page is filed.
+I HEARBY STATE UNDER THE PENALTIES OF FALSE STATEMENT THAT THE FOREGOING STATEMENTS ARE TRUE.

-(Date) Signature of Circulator
+(Date) Signat ure of Circulator